wmealing/cob-webber/README.md

     git clone http://github.com/wmealing/cob-webber.git
     ```

+2. Install the submodules.

+    At this time, the GnuCOBOL code is entirely in my git tree, because it is hosted
+    on sourceforge in a svn repository, and I can't have a subversion submodule.

+    However, lets activate the emsdk submodule.

+    ```sh
+    git submodule init
+    git submodule update
+    ```

-2. Activate the emscripten sdk.
+3. Activate the emscripten sdk.

    ```sh
  	cd ./deps/emsdk/